MaximilianBeckers/FDRthresholding/readme.md

 ### 4. Incorporation of local resolution information seem to introduce artifacts in the confidence map.

 If the local resolution map contains low resolution artifacts (e.g. when estimated from masked half maps), these might introduce smeared out densities.
-In this case it can help to cut the lowest resolutions in your local resolution map to some reasonable value like 10 Angstroms.
+In this case it can help to cut the lowest resolutions in your local resolution map to the lowest expected value (e.g. 10 Angstroms).